cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 </td>
 </tr>
 <tr>
-   <td>Educating data science practitioners on production techniques & best practices while simultaneously educating software practitioners on data science techniques & best practices.</td>
+   <td>Educating data science and software practitioners on the respective techniques & best practices used by each other's field.</td>
-   <td>As ML approaches and techniques mature to the point where the vast majority of business challenges can be addressed with “off the shelf” approaches, the use of ML will become a defacto standard part of every software application.<br/>
+   <td>As ML approaches and techniques mature to the point where the vast majority of business challenges can be addressed with “off the shelf” approaches, the use of ML will become a defacto standard part of every software application.<br/><br/>
-   This implies that the data scientist and software engineer will need to participate in the same application development process, which implies a need for a development process that has empathy with the respective challenges faced by software and machine learning.
+   Accordingly, data scientists and software engineers will need to participate in the same application development process.<br/><br/>
+   Creating a unified development process that delivers upon the unique needs and best practices of each respective domain is challenging:<br/>
+   &nbsp &nbsp- software development<br/>
+   &nbsp &nbsp- data science development<br/>
+   &nbsp &nbsp- production applications (security, reliability, version control, etc)<br/>
 </td>
 </tr>
 </table>